 Although there is no need to focus on the compatibility part way too much.
 Since you can always format your external HDD using a Windows Computer with exFat Format.
 So you can easily use the HDD with your Macbook.
 But yes, if you get a pre compatible external hard disk drive then it saves you from extra work and headaches that you have to face.

 If you are someone who takes security really seriously, then you must look for security features.
 Most of the manufacturers do ship security software and backup software.
 So you can easily encrypt your drive or take a backup of it.
-Even, if you don’t consider encryption feature, backup feature is something that you must and should consider.
+Even, if you don’t consider the encryption feature, the backup feature is something that you must and should consider.

 Even to make sure your HDD stays safe, they use strong casing from physical damage.
 So you can consider getting such external hard disk drives that save you from every side.